 ABOUT YOU, THE CANDIDATE

-Post-Secondary Diploma in Architectural Technology or a related field
+Asset: Master’s Degree in a related field

 Equivalent combinations of education and experience may be considered.